FedericoJoseLucia/ProductServer/README.md

 The external service was mocked easily with mockapi.io.
 For security reasons the endpoint isn't pushed.

+Command execution is timed and logged to a custom file included with the rest of the log files in the logging directory, customizable by replacing the appsettings.json file.

 The seedwork folders located around the project include common cross-project reusable files, some from microsoft docs, others custom written.

 The project development was realized using a minimal GitFlow aproach (It's a small project), and Test Driven Development.
 In the tests folder you can find unit and integration tests made to test different functionalities.